Sk1erLLC/Patcher/README.md

 - **Title Opacity** - Change the opacity of titles.
 - **Windowed Fullscreen** - Implement Windowed Fullscreen in Minecraft, allowing you to drag your mouse outside the window.
 - **Instant Fullscreen** - Instant switching between fullscreen and non-fullscreen modes.
+- **Fix Action Bar Overlap** - Prevents action bar text from overlapping with armor or health bars.

 </details>
 <details>